verrazzano/docs/content/docs/install/prereqs.md

 * Helm 3.1 or later.

-### Prerequisites detail
+### Prerequisites details
 #### Storage
 A default storage class is necessary.
-When using preallocated PersistentVolumes e.g. iSCSI/FC/NFS they should be declared with a storageClassName as shown:
+When using preallocated PersistentVolumes, for example, iSCSI/FC/NFS, they should be declared with a `storageClassName` as shown:
-* Create a default StorageClass
+* Create a default `StorageClass`
   ```yaml
   cat << EOF | kubectl apply -f -
     apiVersion: storage.k8s.io/v1